-Dal may not cook properly because of few reasons.
+Dal may not cook properly because of a few reasons.
 If you have a bad batch of dal, it may take longer to cook.
-In that case, it would be best to soak the dal for 30 minutes in warm water and cook for a longer time in the instant pot.
+In that case, it would be best to soak the dal for 30 minutes in warm water and cook it for a longer time in the instant pot.

-Sometimes you might end up cooking dal on the low-pressure mode in the instant pot.
+Sometimes you might end up cooking dal on low-pressure mode in the instant pot.
 This can end up dal being uncooked.
 Pressure cook dal again on high-pressure mode for 5-7 minutes to cook it properly.

 What can you eat with dal?